liqd/adhocracy3/docs/source/Code_Review_Process.rst

   - it shrinks the diff between the parent branch and the HEAD of the new branch;

-  - with the ``-i`` option, it allows to re-order and clean up individual commits, and thus make the life of the reviewer easier.
+  - with the ``-i`` option, rebasing allows to re-order and clean up individual commits, and thus make the life of the reviewer (and anyone else looking at the history) easier.

 In order to avoid that ``rebase`` changes repository state destructively (instead of just adding additional commits), the rebase